 The Brik property in located in the Cedar Range of Lincoln County, Nevada.
-Brik consists of 135 unpatented lode claims, owned by either Logan Resources or Pilot Gold.
+Brik consists of 135 unpatented lode claims, owned by either Logan Resources or Liberty Gold.
 The claim block is entirely on public lands managed by the U.S. Bureau of Land Management.

 Geologically, Brik is one of several, low sulfidation epithermal Au + Ag deposits in southeastern Nevada, which occur in an area of nested volcanic calderas.
 The claim block includes multiple exploration targets of which one, Hidden Treasure, has been the focus of Logan exploration during Q4 2016.
 Hidden Treasure contains multiple zones of gold mineralization, including an outcropping, sub-horizontal silica cap and lower, steeply-dipping zones of brecciated, hematite-stained, and silicified andesite.

 Mineralization at Hidden Treasure has the potential to expand and is considered by Logan to be a prime target for further exploration drilling.

 Location and Land Tenure

 The Brik project is located 15 km southeast of Panaca, Nevada, and is easily accessible by paved and regularly maintained gravel roads.
 The claim block consists of 135 unpatented lode claims covering portions of Sections 14-23 and 26-29 of Township 3 South, Range 69 East.